UK inheritance tax (IHT)

 If gifts are made of UK real estate (or of shares in companies which hold it), there can be IHT charges, both immediate and afterwards, especially if the person making the gift retains an ongoing right or benefit.
 The UK rules concerning this are complex and expert advice should be taken if such gifts are contemplated.

 Non-resident owners of UK real estate used not to be subject to UK tax on UK real estate-related capital gains.
-This exemption has been steadily eroded since 2013 and from April 2019 UK net real estate gains are taxable in almost all circumstances when realised.
+This exemption has been steadily eroded and now UK net real estate gains are taxable in almost all circumstances when realised.

-Non-UK companies have from 6 April 2020, like UK companies, been taxed to 19% corporation tax (CT) on any taxable gains from both UK commercial and residential property.
+Non-UK companies have since 6 April 2020, like UK companies, bene taxed to 19% corporation tax (CT) on any taxable gains from both UK commercial and residential property.
+This rate is due to increase to 25% from 6 April 2023.

 Property funds from April 2019 have had the option of being taxed on UK property gains as a company or being “tax transparent”, so that these are treated as those of the investors instead.

-Also, from this date, gains on disposals of shares in 25%+ holdings in companies 75% or more of whose value is derived from UK real estate have been liable to tax, even for non-UK residents.
-These gains are taxed to CT for corporate shareholders otherwise to CGT.
+Also, from April 2019, gains on disposals of shares in 25%+ holdings in companies 75% or more of whose value is derived from UK real estate have been liable to tax, even for non-UK residents.
+These “property-rich company share” gains are taxed to CT for corporate shareholders otherwise to CGT.

-Taxpayers not subject to CT pay CGT on any realised gains after allowable deductions and available CGT allowances at their marginal rate of tax which can be up to 28%.
+Non-company taxpayers instead pay CGT on any realised gains after allowable deductions and available CGT allowances at their marginal rate of tax which can be up to 28% for directly held residential real estate and up to 20% for directly held commercial real estate and property rich company shares.

 Legal and other costs of acquiring, improving, preserving and disposing of UK real estate are usually deductible against realised gains for CGT and CT.